skrodahl/NewTon/README.md

 ## 🚀 Getting Started

 1. **[Download the latest official release](https://github.com/skrodahl/NewTon/releases/latest)** (Run `git clone` or download ZIP for the latest beta)
-2. Visit our [official User Guide](https://darts.skrodahl.net/userguide.html) and follow the Quick Start instructions
+2. Visit our [User Guide](https://darts.skrodahl.net/userguide.html) and follow the Quick Start instructions

-All [NewTon DC Tournament Manager](https://darts.skrodahl.net)'s features are described in detail in the [User Guide](https://darts.skrodahl.net/userguide.html)
+All [NewTon DC Tournament Manager](https://darts.skrodahl.net)'s features are described in detail in the [User Guide](https://darts.skrodahl.net/userguide.html).

 *No installation, no servers, no complexity — just pure tournament management.*